 I first heard the sound of a djembe drum while sipping a cocktail by the pool at Kombo Beach Hotel.
-Itcarried on the air from the nearby beach bar, Dominoes, where a number of djembe players jammed each evening.
+It carried on the air from the nearby beach bar, Dominoes, where a number of djembe players jammed each evening.
 It wasn’t intrusive but it piqued my curiosity.
 Since then I’ve seen many drumming troupes.
 They often perform in hotels and restaurants.
-I’ve even learnt how to play the djembe myself - lessons sitting under a palm tree on Kotu Beach, arranged through the Kombo Beach Hotel, are a fond memory that will stay with me forever.
+I’ve even learnt how to play the djembe myself.
+Lessons sitting under a palm tree on Kotu Beach, arranged through the Kombo Beach Hotel, is a fond memory that will stay with me forever.

 The djembe is believed to date back to the 12th century and the Mandinka tribe in what is now Mali.
 As the Mandinka Empire spread out across West Africa in the 13th century, they took the sound of the djembe with them.